 Other changes and checks will clock in at different numbers, so consult your owner’s manual.
 It makes great bedtime reading.

-While your vehicle may not need to be serviced, tuned up, or maintained as often as some dealers and mechanics would like, your vehicle’s life can be extended by taking it in regularly.
+While your vehicle may not need to be serviced or maintained as often as some dealers and mechanics would like, your vehicle’s life can be extended by taking it in regularly.